 Yes, lab research, wildlife rehab, vet office.

-I had spent years working in the field.
-I knew what I was getting into.
-I had also applied to multiple schools before and been interviewed multiple times.
-I was confident in the process.
+I had spent years working in the field; therefore, I knew what I was getting into before applying to any colleges.
+Applying to multiple schools before and interviewing numerous times allowed me to be confident in the process.

 Were you a member of the pre-vet club at your school?.